 - Regular attendance is expected.
-Students who are not willing to attend regularly should drop the course. - In the event that you must miss or anticipate missing up to 5 days or less for legitimate reasons (e.g., sickness on the day of class), you should use the Course Absence Report system.
-Excessive or unexplained absences may result in a reduction in your course participation grade.
-There are no "excused absences" if you miss class, you are responsible for making up any work and for knowing the material covered. - It is expected that you will respect your peers and the instructor with appropriate behavior while in class and that you will arrive to class on time. - If you miss a recitation, we expect you to contact your T.A. and inform your group mates ASAP.
+Students who are not willing to attend regularly should drop the course. - In the event that you must miss or anticipate missing up to 5 days or less for legitimate reasons (e.g., sickness on the day of class), you should use the Course Absence Report system.4 Excessive or unexplained absences may result in a reduction in your course participation grade.
+There are no "excused absences" if you miss class, you are responsible for making up any work and for knowing the material covered.